 I attend a series of 30-minute meetings about various topics.
 Most of these meetings are follow-up conversations to previous meetings and/or planning for future meetings.
 I spend a lot of time in meetings.

 Although I primarily work on data and analytics, this work depends heavily on information technology.
-The Louisiana Department of Education believes in empowering those closest to children — parents and teachers —so these meetings are to discuss how we can orient our IT and data efforts to better serve internal and external stakeholders.
+The Louisiana Department of Education believes in empowering those closest to children — parents and teachers — so these meetings are to discuss how we can orient our information technology and data efforts to better serve internal and external stakeholders.
 I am really excited about this work and think it has huge potential to transform IT and data into tools for improving student outcomes.

 I start my journey back to New Orleans.
 I have a couple of conference calls that I am able to take from the road.
 By the time I hang up, I am almost home.